My Favourite Planet - the online travel guide

 My Favourite Planet, the online travel guide

-My Favourite Planet > English > Middle East > Turkey > Kuşadası > Kuşadası photos
+My Favourite Planet > English > Middle East > Turkey > Kuşadası > photo gallery

 Kale Ici Mosque, Kusadasi, Turkey, built in 1618 by Grand Vizier Öküz Kara Mehmed Pasha

-Kale Içi Camii, built by Öküz Kara Mehmed Pasha in 1618.
+Kale Içi Camii, built by Öküz Kara Mehmed Pasha in 1618, in the old town of Kuşadası.

-The statesman and military commander Öküz Kara Mehmed Pasha (died 1619), nicknamed Öküz (the ox) and Kara (black) was Grand Vizier [1], or prime minister to two Ottoman sultans: 1614-1616 he served Ahmed I Bakhti (builder of the Sultan Ahmed Camii or "Blue Mosque" in Istanbul), and in 1619 Ahmed's ill-fated son Osman II "the Young".
+The statesman and military commander Öküz Kara Mehmed Pasha (died 1619), nicknamed Öküz (the ox) and Kara (black) was Grand Vizier (prime minister) [1] to two Ottoman sultans: 1614-1616 he served Ahmed I Bakhti (builder of the Sultan Ahmed Camii or "Blue Mosque" in Istanbul), and in 1619 Ahmed's ill-fated son Osman II "the Young".

-The Öküz Mehmed Pasha Han, also built in 1618, is one of many caravanserais built along trade routes through Asia (the best known being the Silk Road) to act as secure inns for travellers, traders and pilgrims, their animals and their wares [2].
+The han is one of many caravanserais built along trade routes through Asia (the best known being the Silk Road) to act as secure inns for travellers, traders and pilgrims, their animals and wares [2].
 This fortified hotel consists of two storeys of rooms built around a courtyard approximately 18.5 meters (60 feet) long and 21.6 meters (71 feet) wide.
 The outer walls are topped by crenellated battlements which were equipped with cannons to fend off pirates.

 Kuşadası gradually lost its importance as an international port, particularly due to the growth of Izmir (then known as Smyrna) which was made the local provinicial capital in 1850, and was connected to other parts of the Ottoman Empire by railways over the following decades.
 [3]